DanShappir/Emit/README.md

 # Emit
-Emit is a light-weight, Open Source library for Reactive programming using JavaScript.
+Emit is a light-weight, Open Source library for [Reactive Programming](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) using JavaScript.
 Emit utilizes ECMAScript 6 (ES6) generators and iterators for implementing observable sequences.
 As a result, Emit is very concise, and easily extensible.
 Emit provides various operators for the observable sequences, modeled after array iteration methods.
 This makes it easy to use, in a way that will be familiar to most JavaScript developers.

 ```javascript
 // Clock that updates every second, using Emit + jQuery